 Off the Slopes

 The resort base at Canyons is compact and modern.
 Many of the amenities are located in the large hotel and condo properties.
 There is a reasonable selection of shops and some great restaurants with the renowned Farm being foremost among them.
 Non-skiing options such as sleigh rides are available locally but many of the activities are based out of nearby Park City.
 However the Canyons has a lively event calendar and the newly remodeled Ski Beach at the base is a great place to relax with a beer and people watch.
 There isn’t really a big bar scene here so if you are looking for a serious party you will need to head into Park City.

 There is a small pedestrianised village dominated by the Grand Summit Resort Hotel which offers extremely comfortable rooms and many amenities.
 The accommodation in all the properties is of a high standard and there is a good range of hotel rooms or studios and larger condos.
 Families will love it as it is one of the few truly ski in/out resorts in Utah and there are always some excellent early booking offers.

 Deer Valley and Park City Mountain Resort are both within 15 minutes drive of Canyons, so being able to experience three excellent resorts in one holiday is effortless.
 They are all covered by the Three Resort International Pass.
 In addition there are four other resorts just 45 minutes way on the other side of the Wasatch range.
-For more details please see the Utah resort map and for a brief summary of the various resorts please click here.
+For more details please see the Utah resort map.

 If you are looking for even more adventure why not add on a few days in the stunning National Parks of Utah?
 Bryce Canyon and Zion National Park are the closest and offer some mind-blowing scenery.
 If you have more time you can also take in Moab, Arches and even the Grand Canyon finishing it all off with a night or two in Las Vegas.
 For more details please see our Utah and Las Vegas Ski Safari.